 As noted above, the scope of the lighting project is on scholastic use only and does not include solving the needs for the Playing Fields Task Force around non-school use.
-The football team practices on the multipurpose field in November.
+The football team practices on the multipurpose field from August to early November.
 WHS football practices end up displacing youth football practices which in turn must end later.
 T&F lights would only be needed for the late afternoon practices.

 How can neighbors get assurance that usage will not be expanded to include youth sports teams and private leagues?